DrogrinHunter/sqeptech-calculator/README.md

 Part 2 – Arithmetic operations on more than two numbers
+    Unfortunately, the endpoints do not seem to run - I have put the code through a PEP8 validator to ensure that there are no errors however I'm not able to get it running correctly.
 Questions:
     1. Does the calc/web/mean endpoint return an accurate (enough) answer?
         a.
 Can we make it more accurate?
+If running, I believe that it would provide an accurate figure, this is because I used "float" instead of "int" against the number - this returns the value including decimals whereas "int" returns a whole number.
     2. What happens when we supply decimal numbers as parameters to these endpoints?
         a.
 If the app does not return the correct answer, how can we fix this?
+To correct the app not running, I believe the issue is to do with the app.route as it's bringing back a 404 error regardless of what I code for the function.

 Optional Bonus:
 1. Fix any problems identified by the questions above.